 Condition Red occurs when you see the brake lights on the car in front of you as you quickly approach their bumper and need to slam on the breaks.
 It occurs when you see a dog running towards you or when someone is approaching you in a threatening manner and you need to fight, flight, posture, or submit.

-Condition Black occurs when you can no longer process due to stress, fear, or exhaustion.
-It’s when you shut down.
+Condition Black was not in Cooper’s original color code system, but it was later added by the Marine Corps to describe the physiological state when you can no longer process due to stress, fear, or exhaustion.
+It’s basically when you shut down.

 Every Day Carry (EDC)

 What do you normally have on your person throughout the day?
 If you are like most people, you probably have your phone first and foremost, your keys, your wallet, and a few other items.
 While these items may prepare you for the ordinary, they may not help in an emergency (other than the cell phone).